Triggerthedoc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 12: Scripts that displays the 10 newest files in the current directory.

 Task 13: Script that takes a list of words as input and prints only words that appear exactly once.

+Task 14: Script that display lines containing the pattern “root” from the file /etc/passwd